 You should rely only on the information contained in this prospectus.
-We and the underwriters have not authorized anyone to provide you with information different from that contained in this prospectus.
+Neither we, the selling stockholders nor the underwriters have authorized anyone to provide you with information different from that contained in this prospectus.
 If anyone provides you with additional, different or inconsistent information, you should not rely on it.
-We and the underwriters take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
+Neither we, the selling stockholders nor the underwriters take responsibility for, or can provide any assurance as to the reliability of, any other information that others may give you.
 This prospectus is an offer to sell only the shares of our common stock offered hereby, and only under circumstances and in jurisdictions where it is lawful to do so.
-We are not making an offer of shares of our common stock in any state, country or other jurisdiction where the offer is not permitted.
+Neither we, the selling stockholders nor the underwriters are making an offer of shares of our common stock in any state, country or other jurisdiction where the offer is not permitted.
 You should not assume that the information in this prospectus or any free writing prospectus is accurate as of any date other than the date of the applicable document regardless of its time of delivery or the time of any sales of our common stock.
 Our business, financial condition, results of operations and cash flows may have changed since the date of the applicable document.